Tamagochy

 Applause The Show

-The story of the show reflected their real life story acted out as clowns.
-Here’s the synopsis: The heartwarming journey of a clown turns into a tale of friendship and adventure as he finds new friends in unusual circumstances and teaches them his art of clowning.
-They find new joy in their skills and each decides to follow him to “The King’s Party.”
-Along the way, they encounter some obstacles, but are determined to together bring laughter and faith to the community around them.
+The story of the show reflects the real-life experiences of its characters, portrayed as clowns.
+Here’s a synopsis: A heartwarming journey unfolds as a clown embarks on an adventure filled with friendship.
+He discovers new companions in unexpected circumstances and teaches them the art of clowning.
+Together, they find joy in their newfound skills and decide to accompany him to “The King’s Party.”
+Along the way, they face various obstacles, but they remain determined to bring laughter and hope to the community around them.

 The Purpose Of Our Documentary

-As you may know, Scott spend two months in Guatemala this spring documenting the preparation of the clown event, the progress of the rehearsal and interviewing experts about the issue of kids who live and work on the streets.
-I was able to join him for the last two weeks, which included the theatrical performance.
-It was definitely a stressful week leading up to the show.
-Nothing is stable or consistent in the lives of children and youth living at risk on the streets.
-Their thought processes, decision making and behavior only mirrors the lack of stability in their own lives.
-While it is extremely devastating to see their immature actions, I am humbled by their courage to continue to live, grow and find family in the midst of difficult odds.
-While their clown performance is only a small moment in their lives, the hope and prayers of the community is that they would all see the rewards of hard work and this would be an inspiration on a variety of levels.
-I know it was for me.
+As you may know, Scott spent two months in Guatemala this spring documenting the preparation for a clown event, the progress of the rehearsals, and interviewing experts about the issue of children who live and work on the streets.
+I was fortunate enough to join him for the last two weeks, which included the theatrical performance.
+It was a stressful week leading up to the show.
+Nothing is stable or consistent in the lives of children and youth at risk on the streets.
+Their thought processes, decision-making, and behavior reflect the instability they experience in their own lives.
+While it is heartbreaking to witness some of their immature actions, I am humbled by their courage to continue living, growing, and forming families amidst difficult circumstances.
+Although their clown performance was just a brief moment in their lives, the hope and prayers of the community are that they will reap the rewards of their hard work and find inspiration on various levels.
+I know it was inspiring for me.

 And I am extremely proud to say that even in the midst of chaos and drama, the performance was beautiful.
 It was an honor to stand and give applause to the youth performers.
 Their talent and determination is amazing.
 And so we will be sharing their stories AND their performance in the documentary film, Becoming Fools, which we hope to complete by the end of 2012.